yberreby/filsmick.github.io/TextShower/index.md

 <div class="TextShower-box">
 <h3 class="TextShower-title" id="caveat">Caveat</h3>

 <p class="TextShower-text">The content of the text boxes may brievely show up during the page load.
 It's because the Javascript loads after the HTML, so the content gets hided after the loading is completed.
-You can choose to have a smooth animation at load by customising the function's arguments, but most of the time this problem doesn't occur.</p>
+But don't worry, most of the time it don't happens, or only at the first connection.</p>
 </div>

 ### Download